magynhard/rvm-windows/README.md

 - automatic "ridk install 1" and "ridk install 3" after installing a ruby environment (?)
 - define/set default version
 - rvm use system
+- check if 'cd' wrapper does make sense on windows to detect rubies on directory change
 ```